-Here at the Wild Meat Company, we pay close attention to all research relating to the use of lead ammunition and are satisfied that our customers should not be concerned about eating game that has been shot with lead.
+Here at the Wild Meat Company, we pay close attention to research relating to the use of lead ammunition.
+To ensure the continued sustainability of the British game industry, we support the move away from lead ammunition, but remain satisfied that our customers should not be concerned about eating game that has been shot with lead.
 Here’s why.

 In England and Wales, current legislation only places restrictions on the use of lead ammunition for shooting game:

 a) on or over any area below the high-water mark;

 b) on or over any site of special scientific interest;

 c) For the shooting of ducks (as well as geese or coot, moorhen, golden plover and common snipe).